thomasgtaylor/how.wtf/content/post/2023-04-16-return-a-string-from-a-function-in-bash.md

 ---
-title: Return a string from a function in Bash
-date: 2023-04-16T23:45:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-04-16 23:45:00-04:00
 description: How to return a string from a function using Bash
-categories:
-- Programming
 tags:
-- Bash
+- bash
+title: Return a string from a function in Bash
 ---

 Bash allows returning status codes (integers) from functions; however, how can a string be returned?